wrizu1234/Furo-DAW/README.md

 ### Spacebar
 **Play or Stop the Project**
 Starts or stops the main audio sequence.
-Also stops any preview sound that's currently playing.

 ### R
 **Record Audio**
-Begins recording a new audio clip.
+Begins recording a new audio clip via the microphone.

 ### Command (⌘) + R
 **Reverse Audio**
-Reverses the last clicked audio clip so it plays backward.
+Reverses the last clicked audio clip.

 ---